 It is more famously known as SIP.
 It is bit by bit systematic investment.
 Under this plan your investments are staggered.
 That is you invest a fix sum either monthly or quarterly in a mutual fund.
-Say, for example, you commit to invest a pre-specified amount (Rs 500 onwards) every month or every quarter in a mutual fund.
+Say, for example, you commit to invest a pre-specified amount (Rs 500 onwards) every month or quarter in a mutual fund in India.
 You fix a date on which every month or every quarter the amount gets invested.
 The first investment can be done by a cheque or online payment from your bank and then the monthly investments gets automatically debited through NACH (National Automated Clearing House), erstwhile ECS and by registering through OTM (One Time Mandate).

 In OTM you give permission for the amount to be directly deducted from your bank account on the fixed due date.
 The units are allocated as per the then prevailing NAV on that day of the month.
 You get more number of units if the NAV is low and vice versa if the NAV is high.